krakjoe/parallel/README.md

 	* @param $reschedule shall control rescheduling
 	* Note: The currently executing task shall return control and allow
 	* 		other tasks scheduled for the current Runtime to execute.
-	* 		Re-entry occurs at the top of the currently executing task
-	* 		(not at the point of yield)
 	*/
 	public static function yield(bool $reschedule = true) : void;

-	/*
-	* Shall yield control to the scheduler for this Runtime, reschedule
-	* the current closure with new argument stack
-	* @param array new stack
-	*/
-	public static function yield(array $stack) : void;
 }

 final class parallel\Future {